Nefrak/Issue-list-angular/README.md

 ## Issue-list-server
 Located in Issue-list-server folder.
-Run using command: npm run start
-Create simple SQLite database and runs server.js.
+Run using command in Issue-list-server repository: npm run start Create simple SQLite database and runs server.js.
 Server runs on port 8000 and returns data in JSON format.